Genetic Testing in a Lipid Clinic

 - Hegele RA, Ginsberg HN, Chapman MJ, et al. The polygenic nature of hypertriglyceridaemia: implications for definition, diagnosis, and management.
 Lancet Diabetes Endocrinol 2014;2:655-66.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Clinical Topic Collection: Dyslipidemia, Prevention, EP Basic Science, Advanced Lipid Testing, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia
+Clinical Topics: Arrhythmias and Clinical EP, Cardio-Oncology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, EP Basic Science, Advanced Lipid Testing, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia

 Keywords: Alleles, Antibodies, Monoclonal, Anticholesteremic Agents, Apolipoprotein B-100, Arcus Senilis, Breast Neoplasms, Cardiovascular Diseases, Cholesterol, Cholesterol, LDL, Cholesterol, HDL, Coronary Disease, Counseling, DNA, Early Diagnosis, Epigenesis, Genetic, Gene Dosage, Genetic Testing, Hyperlipoproteinemia Type I, Hyperlipoproteinemia Type II, Hyperthyroidism, Hypertriglyceridemia, Hypothyroidism, Insurance, Disability, International Classification of Diseases, Lipids, Lipoprotein(a), Lipoproteins, HDL, Lipoproteins, LDL, Liver Diseases, Liver Function Tests, Long-Term Care, Mammography, Mutation, Myocardial Infarction, Nephrotic Syndrome, Pedigree, Pharmacogenetics, Phenotype, Physical Examination, Proprotein Convertases, Receptors, LDL, Referral and Consultation, Risk Factors, Subtilisin, Tendons, Thyroid Function Tests, Triglycerides, Urinalysis, Xanthomatosis, Secondary Prevention